Skip to main content

 Requirements

 For Historization and Deduplication a data pipeline needs to read the state of the output DataObject, merge it with the new state of the input DataObject and write the result to the output DataObject.
-To read and write the same DataObject in the same SDL Action, this must be a transactional DataObject.
-It means the DataObject must implement the interface TransactionalSparkTableDataObject of SDL.
+To read and write the same DataObject in the same SDLB Action, this must be a transactional DataObject.
+It means the DataObject must implement the interface TransactionalSparkTableDataObject of SDLB.
 Luckily in the previous chapter we already upgraded our data pipeline to use DeltaLakeTableDataObject, which is a TransactionalSparkTableDataObject.

 Further, we need a key to identify records for a specific object in our data, so we can build the time dimension or deduplicate records of the same object: